sjlawson/py_automation/README.md

 install python package requirements with pip:
 `pip install -r requirements.txt`

+- Chromedriver will be installed in the virtual env for Chrome 76, and this will have to be occasionally updated by project maintainers
+  - If your version of Chrome (for local workstation tests) is not compatible with Chromedriver 76, you will need to install chromedriver with:
+   `pip install chromedriver-binary==[version]`
+    You can find a list of available Chromedriver-binary versions at: https://chromedriver.chromium.org/downloads

 ## Environment configuration file: `.env`
 - modify the .env file to point to the environment you want to test and select which browser to use